< Design Your Charlotte Mason Approach

 Let me guide you through the process:

-1. Educational Goals
+Step 1: Educational Goals

-2. Remember you are in charge.
 As for all the approaches, you, as parents, make the decisions.
 You need to determine what is important for your family, the focus you will have, the importance you will place on certain subjects and the time you will spend.
-You need to spend some time working through these educational goals
+You need to spend some time working through these educational goals if you have not done so already.

-4. The only means a teacher may use to educate children are the child's natural environment, the training of good habits and exposure to living ideas and concepts.
+The only means a teacher may use to educate children are the child's natural environment, the training of good habits and exposure to living ideas and concepts.
 This is what CM's motto "Education is an atmosphere, a discipline, a life" means.

 If we can't use suggestion, affection or influence to motivate children to learn, what can we use?
 Three things--atmosphere, discipline and life.
 That may sound limiting, but those three things are more vast than we suppose!